braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ##### Message triggering

 To use these properties to trigger a campaign, select your custom event or purchase, and add a **Nested Property** filter.
 Note that message triggering is not yet supported for in-app messages.
+However, you can also add nested objects after generating a schema.

 {% tabs %}
 {% tab Music Example %}